serpapi/code-challenge/README.md

 ![Van Gogh paintings](https://github.com/serpapi/code-challenge/blob/master/files/van-gogh-paintings.png?raw=true "Van Gogh paintings")

+## Dependencies

+It requires the nokogiri and rspec gems

+## How to run

+To run the spec, run `rspec paintings_spec.rb`.
+It will run tests for 3 painters (Van Gogh, Monet and Michelangelo)

+You can also parse a sample html file and see the full JSON in standard output.
+For instance `ruby challenge.rb files/monet-paintings.html` will show Monet's JSON.
+By default it parses the serpapi provided van-gogh-paintings.html.

+To parse and arbitrary html file, use the `Paintings::paintings` method defined in the `paintings.rb` file.

+Here under, I leave the original challenge instructions.

 ## Instructions

 This is already fully supported on SerpApi. ([relevant test], [html file], [sample json], and [expected array].)